ansible-collections/community.aws/docs/community.aws.waf_info_module.rst

 Synopsis
 --------
-- Module for WAF classic, for WAF v2 use the *wafv2_** modules.
-- Read the AWS documentation for WAF https://docs.aws.amazon.com/waf/latest/developerguide/classic-waf-chapter.html.
+- Retrieve information for WAF ACLs, Rules, Conditions and Filters.